siliconninja/TotalSchoolDays/README.md

 [MIT License](LICENSE)

-In addition, please credit the following libraries if you decide to use my website as-is.
+In addition, please credit the following libraries if you decide to redistribute this project as-is.
 If you remove a library or use your own instead, credit for whatever you remove is not needed:
 - Progressbar.js (https://kimmobrunfeldt.github.io/progressbar.js/), MIT license
 - Odometer (https://github.com/HubSpot/odometer), MIT license
 - Cyborg Bootstrap theme from Bootswatch (https://bootswatch.com/cyborg/), MIT license